daniel-way/navbar-chat-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## 1. Create a Firebase Project

+Login to your firebase console and create a project, enabling the Google Auth Provider and Firestore

+## 2. Go to your Firebase Project's Settings and retrieve the API key

+You'll need it to access and initialize Firebase

+## 3. Run `yarn` and configure the project's .env

+This will app the app ready to go :)

 ## Available Scripts

 In the project directory, you can run:

 ### `yarn start`